Blessing ceremony of the Unification Church: Blessing extended to non-members

-The 1990s saw a big change when Rev. Moon allowed the Blessing to be given to other people besides Unification Church members.
+The 1990s saw a big change when Sun Myung Moon allowed the Blessing to be given to other people besides Unification Church members.
 This liberalization led to a great increase in the number of Blessed couples, with most of them having been already married and not Unification Church members.
 It is possible for any Blessed couple to give the Blessing to other couples and this is being done in many cases by ministers of other churches who have received the Blessing though their association with the Unification Church.
-Ministers of other faiths, including Judaism and Islam have served as "co-officiators" at Blessing ceremonies presided over by Rev. and Mrs. Moon.
-Since 2001 couples Blessed by Moon have been able to arrange marriages for their own children, without his direct guidance.
+Ministers of other faiths, including Judaism and Islam have served as "co-officiators" at Blessing ceremonies presided over by Sun Myung Moon and Hak Ja Han.
+Since 2001 Unification Church member couples Blessed by Moon have been able to arrange marriages for their own children, without his direct guidance.

 Process

 Adult Unificationists (those who joined on their own without family ties) and Blessed Children (those whose parents received the Blessing of Marriage) each follow a similar yet distinct process in preparing for marriage, being matched (engaged) and finally receiving the Blessing.
 Non-Unificationists (people of other faiths, nonreligious) who believe in the ideals of the church teachings can also be part of the Marriage Blessing.
 People who are already married are also welcome and can begin walking a path towards the Blessing.
 On October 3, 1976, Reverend Moon is quoted saying "The international Blessing developed by the Unification Church is not a wedding which is limited to only Unification Church members.
 This is the official course that all human beings must pass through.
 We should clearly understand this fact."

 The basic process for children who grew up in the church and others who want to get married is described in their official website.
 There, it also describes the training and workshops one must go through to understand the value of the Blessing, become candidates and learn why marriage is the key for building God's Kingdom.
 Adult Unificationists and Blessed Children can receive support from either their parents or their matching advisors as they prepare for the matching and the Blessing.
 Married couples can go through marriage enhancement workshops after being Blessed.